Plane breaks into pieces after skidding off runway in Istanbul

 "As of now, there are no deaths and the injured are being sent to hospitals," Pegasus Airlines said in a statement.

-Television footage showed serious damage to the plane which is a Boeing 737, according to flight tracking website Flightradar24.
-The fuselage appeared to be broken into three pieces.
+Television footage showed serious damage to the plane and he fuselage appeared to be broken into three pieces.
+Dozens of rescue crew members could be seen swarming around the flood-lit fuselage, including around the cockpit, which had flipped over.

 The privately run NTV television reported that the plane caught fire after skidding but said the blaze had been extinguished.